MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 ### Project2 - Linking a library (10 min max)

+#### Notions you will learn :

+- target_link_libraries()
+- find_package()
+- include()
+- FetchContent_Declare()
+- FetchContent_MakeAvailable()

 The library you will link to your project is the SFML library.

 SFML (as your probably know) is a library that allows you to create games and graphical applications.

-You will learn how to use the `target_link_libraries` command, and how to use the `find_package` command to link the SFML library to your project.
+You will learn how to use the [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) command, and how to use the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command to link the SFML library to your project.

+First, like in the previous section, navigate into the Project2 directory and create a CMakeLists.txt file, then :

+- Set the minimum version of CMake to 3.20.
+- Then create a project named "SFMLProject".
+- Set the C++ standard to C++17.
+- Set the `SRCS` and `INCLUDE` variables.
+- Then create an executable from the source file.
+- Link the `INCLUDE` variable to the executable.

+> You should know how to do this by now.

+If you try to compile the project, you will get an error because the SFML library is not linked to the project.

+To do so you will first use the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command to find the SFML library.
+It will search for the library in the system and set the variables that are used to link the library to the project.

+Then you will use the [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) command to link the SFML library to the project.
+Like all target_... commands, it takes the target as the first argument.

+> Use it after the [`add_executable`](https://cmake.org/cmake/help/latest/command/add_executable.html) command, because if you want to specify a target (the first argument), the target must be created before, with the [`add_executable`](https://cmake.org/cmake/help/latest/command/add_executable.html) command or the [`add_library`](https://cmake.org/cmake/help/latest/command/add_library.html) command.

 #### Downloading a library (10 min max)

 With CMake, you can download a library from the internet and link it to your project.
-It is the main principle of CM
+It is the main principle of CMake, manage dependencies.

-In this section, we will download the SFML library from the internet and link it to our project.
+In this section, we will download the SFML library from the internet using CMake and link it to our project.

 ### Project3 - Building a library (20 min max)